Bassist/composer

 Olympia Stone's film Curious

-Worlds screened at various festivals across the country
+Worlds screened at various

-and internationally, including the
+internationally, including the prestigious

-prestigious Full Frame Documentary Film Festival
+Full Frame Documentary Film Festival in

-in Durham, NC.
+Durham, NC.

 In November, Noertker's Moxie

-released Simultaneous
+released Simultaneous Windows (Blue

-Windows (Blue Rider Suite, vol. 3).
+Rider Suite, vol. 3).

 In early 2016 Edgetone

-Records released Curious
+Records released Curious Worlds,

-Worlds, the soundtrack from Olympia
+the soundtrack from Olympia Stone's film, with

-Stone's film, with music by Noertker's Moxie and
+music by Noertker's Moxie and the

-the Melanchoholics.
+Melanchoholics.

 Throughout 2016, Moxie